tradle/mycloud/README.md

 Goal: set up an environment where we can talk to the chatbot that comes in the box, and see how we can develop our own.

+### Set TMPDIR env var

+Check if the environment variable TMPDIR is set, and if not set it (better add it to ~/.bash_profile or ~/.bashrc)

 ### Start docker

 ```sh